 or before the 8th business day, the decision will be effective as of the ninth business day.
 In the specific instances where the decision of the Committee is dismissal from the Larner College of Medicine.

 - During the interval between receipt of written notification of the decision and the expiration of the appeal period, the student remains actively enrolled in the College.

-- If the student submits notification of intent to appeal, they may request administrative leave during this period or they may continue normal student activities except in instances in which a student has been placed involuntarily
+- If the student submits notification of intent to appeal, they may request personal leave during this period, or they may continue normal student activities, except in instances in which a student has been placed involuntarily on administrative leave.

 - If no notification of intent to appeal is submitted, the student will be placed on administrative leave until the expiration of the appeal period.